davebryson/rapido/README.md

 # Rapido

 A Rust framework for building Tendermint applications.
-See `tests`.
+See `core`.

-Tendermint: 0.33.6
+Current supported version of Tendermint: 0.33.6

-*This is a work in-progress*